bubonic/cmusglivme/README.md

 This code was written to perform the following tasks:
 * Locate attached displays
 * Use gliv to display in fullscreen and image maximized the artwork of the Artist directory and artwork in album directory
+* gliv has a fade in/fade out effect for a nice presentation of the slideshow. be sure to use the .glivrc file.

 ## Requirements
 * xrandr